Bronze Age Europe: Central Europe

-In Central Europe, the early Bronze Age Unetice culture (2300–1600 BC) includes numerous smaller groups like the Straubingen, Adlerberg and Hatvan cultures.
-Some very rich burials, such as the one located at Leubingen (today part of Sömmerda) with grave gifts crafted from gold, point to an increase of social stratification already present in the Unetice culture.
+In Central Europe, the early Bronze Age Únětice culture (2300–1600 BC) includes numerous smaller groups like the Straubing, Adlerberg and Hatvan cultures.
+Some very rich burials, such as the one located at Leubingen (today part of Sömmerda) with grave gifts crafted from gold, point to an increase of social stratification already present in the Únětice culture.
 All in all, cemeteries of this period are rare and of small size.
-The Unetice culture is followed by the middle Bronze Age (1600–1200 BC) Tumulus culture, which is characterized by inhumation burials in tumuli (barrows).
-In the eastern Hungarian Körös tributaries, the early Bronze Age first saw the introduction of the Makó culture, followed by the Otomani and Gyulavarsánd cultures.
+The Únětice culture is followed by the middle Bronze Age (1600–1200 BC) Tumulus culture, which is characterized by inhumation burials in tumuli (barrows).
+In the eastern Hungarian Körös tributaries, the early Bronze Age first saw the introduction of the Makó culture, followed by the Ottomány culture and Gyulavarsánd culture.

 The late Bronze Age Urnfield culture (1300–750 BC) is characterized by cremation burials.
 It includes the Lusatian culture in eastern Germany and Poland (1300–500 BC) that continues into the Iron Age.
 The Central European Bronze Age is followed by the Iron Age Hallstatt culture (800–450 BC).

+Important sites include: Biskupin (Poland), Nebra (Germany), Zug-Sumpf, Zug (Switzerland), and Vráble (Slovakia).

+Bronze Age archaeological cultures in Central Europe include: